 1 7.7%, and the ROE for Class B telecommunications companies was 2 positive 5.8%.
-3 This is not to say that some individual ITCs did not have negative values 4 for some key financial metrics in 2009.
-Nevertheless, it would clearly be 5 unjust and unreasonable to look to Verizon to subsidize other companies 6 whose financial metrics are no worse than - and in many cases 7 significantly better than - Verizon's own, particularly in view of the facts 8 that: 9 10 11 12 Verizon is not seeking such funding itself (but rather is seeking to address its own financial challenges through cost reductions, obtaining relief from outdated legacy regulatory obligations, and the pursuit of new revenue opportunities); 13 14 the company would under most contribution formulas be the predominant contributor to a fund; and 15 16 notwithstanding the financial challenges that it faces, Verizon is aggressively investing in its infrastructure in the State.
-17 Indeed, imposing such an obligation on Verizon would violate the 18 paramount federal and state policies against taking without just 19 compensation, as well as with the policies underlying § 97 of the Public 20 Service Law - which requires the Commission, in deciding whether a
+3 This is not to say that some individual ITCs did not have negative values 4 for so for some key financial metrics in 2009.
+Nevertheless, it would clearly be 5 unjust unjust and unreasonable to look to Verizon to subsidize other companies 6 whose financial metrics are no worse than - and in many cases 7 significantly better than 47 - Verizon's own, particularly in view of the facts 8 that: 9 0 1 2 • Verizon is not seeking such funding itself (but rather is seeking to address its own financial challenges through cost reductions, obtaining relief from outdated legacy regulatory obligations, and the pursuit of new revenue opportunities); 3 4 • the company would under most contribution formulas be the predominant contributor to a fund; and 15 16 • notwithstanding the financial challenges that it faces, Verizon is aggressively investing in its infrastructure in the State.
+17 Indeed, imposing such an obligation on Verizon would violate the 18 paramount federal and state policies against taking without just 19 compensation, as well as with the policies underlying § 97 of the Public 20 Service Law - which requires the Commission, in deciding whether a regulated telephone corporation should be required to reduce its rates, to give "due regard, among other things, to a reasonable average return upon the value of the property actually used in the public service."
+Requiring a company that already has a negative rate of return to subsidize other companies cannot constitute "due regard . . . to a reasonable average return . . . . " Certainly such due regard is no less appropriate when the Commission is seeking to impose funding obligations on a regulated company than when it is seeking to compel such a company to reduce its rates.
+Even if imposing such obligations were lawful (and, as Verizon will show in its briefs, it is not), it would be manifestly unjust and unreasonable.
+Would this problem be adequately addressed if Verizon were permitted to increase its existing rates - or to impose new end-user surcharges - in order to recover the amount of its contributions?
+No. Creating a surcharge would not solve the fundamental problems resulting from the creation of a fund.
+In addition, such a surcharge would not only harm consumers, but would also unfairly harm Verizon.
+Because

 &lt;sup>47 For example, of the four companies that currently draw from the Transition Fund or that have a funding application "in the pipeline" - Crown Point, Oneida County, Newport, and Germantown - three were cash-flow-positive in 2009.
-Only Crown Point had a reported ROE
+Only Crown Point had a reported ROE (continued . . .)